ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 :ref:`grib` is a message-based binary format, where each message is regarded as a field.
 For reading GRIB earthkit-data relies on :xref:`eccodes`, which when loading a message into memory representing it as a ``GRIB handle``.
 In the low level API the GRIB handle is the object that stores the data and metadata of a GRIB field, therefore it can use up a significant amount of memory.

-Determining when a GRIB handle needs to be created and when can be released is important for memory management.
+Determining when a GRIB handle needs to be created and when it can be released is important for memory management.
 Earthkit-data provides several settings to control this behaviour depending on how we actually read the data.

 Reading GRIB data as a stream iterator
 ========================================